angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment1.md

     workers receive the same job and compute it.
 However, because jobs are idempotent, it doesn't matter if the same job is computed twice--both times it will generate the same output.
 So, you don't have to do anything special for this case.
-(Our tests never fail workers in the middle of job without killing the worker, so you don't even have to worry about several workers writing to the same output file.)
+(Our tests never fail workers in the middle of a job without killing the worker, so you don't even have to worry about several workers writing to the same output file.)
 </p>